 Try the cozido — an Azorean meat stew simmered inside holes dug into burning volcanic soil.
-Beyond this memorable means of cooking, the archipelago is making a name for itself with it’s unique terroir.
+Beyond this memorable means of cooking, the archipelago is making a name for itself with its unique terroir.
 Unlike mainland Europe, the climate supports coffee production, bananas, pineapple and passion fruit.
 Locals are bottling acclaimed wines and fermenting unique cheese.
-Of course, nothing compares to the seafood.
-Fatty tuna is a common favourite while rarer fish like the leopard-print moray eel surprises the taste buds.
+Of course, nothing compares to seafood.
+Fatty tuna is a common favourite, while rarer fish like the leopard-print moray eel surprises the taste buds.

 2. Spot rare species of whale

 Experience the wonder of seeing a sperm whale breach the Atlantic Ocean only meters from your zodiac — a small boat fitting 10-16 passengers.
 One-third of the world’s cetaceans call the Azores home, making it one of Earth’s most important marine sanctuaries.

 If we were asked to list the one thing that defines the Azores Islands, it would be the calderas, lakes formed by inactive volcanos.
 A trip through the Atlantic archipelago wouldn’t be complete without the opportunity to see and photograph these natural wonders.